themeda-devs/themeda-preproc/README.md

 poetry run ecofuture_preproc --help
 ```

+To see all the steps required to run through the complete pipeline, see `run.sh` in the root directory of the package.

 > **Warning**
-The pre-processing operations can consume a lot of RAM and CPU resources.
+The pre-processing operations can consume a lot of RAM, CPU, and storage resources.

 ### Approach